wuertele/Drupal-Deployer/README.txt

 Overview
 --------
 This module allows Drupal to replace textarea fields with FCKeditor or have the option to use FCKeditor in its own popup window thus allowing a user the choice of when to load and use it.
 This HTML text editor brings to the web many of the powerful functionalities of known desktop editors like Word.
-It's really lightweight and doesn't require any kind of installation on the client computer.
+It's relatively lightweight and doesn't require any kind of installation on the client computer.

 NOTE: FCKeditor for Drupal relays on an external library called FCKeditor.
 For further information please refer to:

 -------------------------------------------------------------------------------

 FCKeditor - The text editor for internet
 Copyright (C) 2003-2006 Frederico Caldeira Knabben

 Licensed under the terms of the GNU Lesser General Public License:
 		http://www.opensource.org/licenses/lgpl-license.php